The Black Shark 2 Pro gaming phone lands at CES ready to battle the Asus ROG Phone 2

 -

-reading•Forget the Asus ROG Phone 2 -- this gaming phone has ridiculous specs
+reading•The Asus ROG Phone 2 isn't the only gaming phone with ridiculous specs

 -